Christopher Quinten: Personal life

-Quinten was married to American talk show host Leeza Gibbons from 1989 to 1991.
-They had a daughter together in 1989.
+Quinten was married to American talk show host Leeza Gibbons from 1989 to 1991 when they divorced.
+They had a daughter Lexi Quinten together in 1989.
+Quinten married Paula Holmes in 1992, but they later separated.
 With partner Alison Slater (ex-Stringfellow's dancer), he has a daughter Sydney (b.
 2005).
 In August 2005, Quinten was accused and charged with rape.
 Following his trial in June 2006, he was unanimously found not guilty by the jury.
-On 10 June 2019, Quinten became engaged to his dancer girlfriend, Robyn Delabarre, on her twenty-first birthday.
+On 10 June 2019, Quinten became engaged to his dancer girlfriend, Robyn Delabarre, on her 21st birthday.